 After a long absence from the NFL scene, NBC Sports has made a roaring comeback with Sunday Night Football and its studio companion, Football Night in America.
 In searching for a modular, scalable infrastructure that needed to take an aggressive approach towards production, NBC chose EVS.

-On any given Sunday, NBC served up to 16 football games simultaneously in addition to press conferences and other news feeds surrounding the events on the field.
-This meant a huge number of incoming feeds needed to be recorded, logged and edited before the studio highlight show "Football Night in America" went on the air.
+On any given Sunday, there are up to 16 football games going on simultaneously in addition to press conferences and other news feeds surrounding the events on the field.
+As a result, there are a huge number of incoming feeds to record, log and edit all in the short time before the studio show goes on the air.

-For the producers and editors, using the EVS system meant that they didn't need to worry about where a feed was recorded.
-Once any server on the network captured it, it became available to any and all outputs simultaneously.
-All of the recordings were stored nearline on a giant 146TB storage array for future use, using the XStream application.
-The logs created every Sunday were also stored, allowing a producer to see exactly how a player has performed throughout the whole season.
+For the producers and editors, the system is very flexible.
+They no longer need to worry about where a feed was recorded.
+Once it is captured by any server on the network, it is available to any and all outputs simultaneously.
+All of the recordings are being stored near-line on a giant 146Tb storage array for future use, utilizing the XStream application.
+The logs that are created every Sunday are also stored, allowing a producer to see exactly how a player has performed throughout the whole season.
 By simply clicking on an entry—even if it is from weeks ago—any user in the facility can have instant access to the original high-resolution content for use in today's broadcast.

 Get the TV Tech Newsletter

 The professional video industry's #1 source for news, trends and product and tech information.
 Sign up below.